vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGs/TKOonVsphereVDStkgs.md

         1. Download the NSX Advanced Load Balancer OVA from [VMware Vault](https://vault.vmware.com/group/nsx/avi-networks-technical-resources).
         2. Create a Content Library and upload NSX Advanced Load Balancer Controller OVA (20.1.6 for vSphere 7.0 Update2 and 20.1.7 for vSphere 7.0 Update3).

+## Airgapped Considerations
+If you are deploying into an airgapped environment, read this section.

+### Create the Content Library and Populate with TKG Images
+Service Installer attempts to create a subscribed content library, which fails in airgapped environments.
+You can create this Content Library manually, which will cause Service Installer to skip the step (and thus, the failure).
+See [the VMware documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-E8C37D8A-E261-44F0-9947-45ABAB526CF3.html) on the topic.

+**Note**: The Content Library must be named `SubscribedAutomation-Lib` in order for Service Installer to detect it.

+### Downloading the TKG Images
+You can find the TKG images at [the releases page behind this link]( https://wp-content.vmware.com/v2/latest).
+Please refer to [the VMware documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-E8C37D8A-E261-44F0-9947-45ABAB526CF3.html) on how to determine the files needed to download.

+Alternatively, there is a community-maintained shell script to automate the process of downloading the TKG OVAs.
+You can find that [behind this link](https://github.com/papivot/tkg-helper-scripts/blob/main/download-images-offline-tkr.sh).
+Please note that this is community-maintained and is, thus, unsupported.

 ## Firewall Requirements
 To prepare the firewall, gather the following: